MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/distribute/ios.md

 ## How do I test in-app updates?

-You need to upload release builds (that use the Distribute module of the Mobile Center SDK) to the Mobile Center Portal to test in-app updates, increasing version numbers every time.
+You need to upload release builds (that use the Distribute module of the App Center SDK) to the App Center Portal to test in-app updates, increasing version numbers every time.

-1. Create your app in the Mobile Center Portal if you have not done that already.
+1. Create your app in the App Center Portal if you have not done that already.
 2. Create a new distribution group and name it so you can recognize that this is just meant for testing the in-app update feature.
 3. Add yourself (or all people who you want to include on your test of the in-app update feature).
-Use a new or throw-away email address for this, that was not used for that app on Mobile Center.
+Use a new or throw-away email address for this, that was not used for that app on App Center.
 This ensures that you have an experience that's close to the experience of your real testers.
-4. Create a new build of your app that includes **Mobile Center Distribute** and contains the setup logic as described below.
+4. Create a new build of your app that includes **App Center Distribute** and contains the setup logic as described below.
 5. Click on the **Distribute new release** button in the portal and upload your build of the app.
 6. Once the upload has finished, click **Next** and select the **Distribution group** that you just created as the **Destination** of that app distribution.
 7. Review the Distribution and distribute the build to your in-app testing group.
 8. People in that group will receive an invite to be testers of the app.
-Once they need to accept the invite, they can download the app from the Mobile Center Portal from their mobile device.
+Once they need to accept the invite, they can download the app from the App Center Portal from their mobile device.
 Once they have in-app updates installed, you're ready to test in-app updates.
 9. Bump the version name (`CFBundleShortVersionString`) of your app.
 10. Build the release version of your app and upload a new build of your app just like you did in the previous step and distribute this to the **Distribution Group** you created earlier.
 Members of the Distribution Group will be prompted for a new version the next time the app enters the foreground.

 > [!TIP]
-> Please have a look at the information on how to [utilize Mobile Center Distribute](~/distribution/index.md) for more detailed information about **Distribution Groups** etc.
+> Please have a look at the information on how to [utilize App Center Distribute](~/distribution/index.md) for more detailed information about **Distribution Groups** etc.
-While it is possible to use Mobile Center Distribute to distribute a new version of your app without adding any code, adding Mobile Center Distribute to your app's code will result in a more seamless experience for your testers and users as they get the in-app update experience.
+While it is possible to use App Center Distribute to distribute a new version of your app without adding any code, adding App Center Distribute to your app's code will result in a more seamless experience for your testers and users as they get the in-app update experience.

-## Disable automatic forwarding of application delegate's methods to Mobile Center services
+## Disable automatic forwarding of application delegate's methods to App Center services

-Mobile Center uses swizzling to automatically forward your application delegate's methods to Mobile Center services to improve SDK integration.
+App Center uses swizzling to automatically forward your application delegate's methods to App Center services to improve SDK integration.
 There is a possibility of conflicts with other third party libraries or the application delegate itself.
-In this case, you might want to disable the Mobile Center application delegate forwarding for all Mobile Center services by following the steps below:
+In this case, you might want to disable the App Center application delegate forwarding for all App Center services by following the steps below:

 1. Open your **Info.plist file**.
 2. Add `MobileCenterAppDelegateForwarderEnabled` key and set the value to `0`.
-This will disable application delegate forwarding for all Mobile Center services.
+This will disable application delegate forwarding for all App Center services.
 3. Add `openURL` callback in your `AppDelegate` file.

 ```objc